| Written by Mark Buzinkay

 Berth planning

 Berth planning is the first stage of planning.
 First, berth planners need to assign a berth for an incoming vessel.
 The vessel will occupy the berth during its port stay.
-Second, the berth planner needs to plan the berth near its yard locations where most containers for this specific vessel are located to minimise the distance travelled by the trucks.
+Second, the berth planner needs to plan the berth near its yard locations where most containers for this specific vessel are located to minimise the distance travelled by trucks.
 Third, the berth planners use tools such as Gantt charts for efficient berth allocation and planning.
 Another aspect of berth planning is tides, as there are significant restrictions regarding large boats and low tides (e.g. Hamburg).

 Vessel and crane planning